 Expanding into new markets comes with a slew of logistical challenges.
 In some cases, technical obstacles can stand in the way of business growth and undercut revenue opportunities by requiring an increase in headcount to overcome them.

 Billing processes need to be extremely scalable to support rapid business growth without negatively impacting service quality.
-Many legacy billing platforms are on-prem or in-house solutions that will not support a major increase in user activity – at least not easily.
+Many legacy B/OSS platforms are on-prem or in-house solutions that will not support a major increase in user activity – at least not easily.

 Meanwhile, a cloud-based billing solution facilitates business expansion by scaling services and capabilities to meet demand.

-There are many concerns with relying on an outdated billing platform, and it’s hard to call out just one, but losing developer support is a huge issue for CSPs.
+There are many concerns with relying on an outdated billing platform, and it’s hard to call out just one, but losing developer support is a huge issue for telcos.
 When a company stops releasing patches and software updates, it leaves users in a major bind.
-Those platforms and applications are left susceptible to bugs, vulnerabilities and malware threats.
+Those platforms and applications are left susceptible to bugs, vulnerabilities, and malware threats, and organizations are left to their own devices to find workarounds.
+Some may try to pay for ad hoc patching from the original developer, while others may choose to forgo software updates altogether and roll the dice.

-Billing is an incredibly time-sensitive business process, but many organizations rely on slow, manual workflows to create invoices, charge users and facilitate customer payments.
+Billing is an incredibly time-sensitive business process, but many organizations rely on slow, manual workflows to create invoices, charge users, and facilitate customer payments.
 That can mean that revenue collection is delayed while time-consuming billing processes unfold.

 Manual billing is also at risk for errors that can lead to inaccurate invoicing and revenue leakage.
 Switching to a sophisticated billing solution that includes automated workflows and processes accelerates billing and invoicing, reducing costly errors and delivering revenue quicker than ever.